scirpt

 So, if you’re in a situation where the front of your car is stuck, you may be able to pull your way out with the back of your car, and vice versa.
 However, just because a car is AWD doesn’t mean that it can effortlessly handle every weather condition.

 A snow tire like the Bridgestone Blizzak has thicker, stiffer blocks and a softer tread compound that won’t harden in cold conditions.
 This tire will help you maintain traction in snowy conditions and reduce the chance of your car sliding, but it won’t last very long in dry conditions.
 The treads will wear down far faster on rough surfaces like roads and you may notice some discomfort in handling and road noise.
-This is why you should consider switching all-season tires out for winter tires when the weather gets cold. bs_blizzak_lm32_l.jpeg
+This is why you should consider switching all-season tires out for winter tires when the weather gets cold.

-To find winter tires for your vehicle, select Shop from any page on our site, enter your vehicle’s specs, and then in the left column under Filter & Sort, select “Winter”.
+To find good winter tires for your vehicle, select Shop from any page on our site, enter your vehicle’s specs, and then in the left column under Filter & Sort, select “Winter”.

 See How to Store Your Seasonal Tires for information about the best ways to store summer and winter tires when they’re not on your vehicles.

-Snow / Winter Tires for 4x4 or 4WD Vehicles
+Snow Tires for 4×4 or FWD Vehicles

-To improve this, you need a winter tire that is specifically built for snow and ice.
+As a precaution, you need a winter tire that is specifically built for snow and ice.
 A 4WD system may help you recover from a situation where your car loses traction, but a winter tire will help prevent the slip from happening.
 Winter tires have treads that help maintain flexibility in colder weather, as well as deeper grooves and irregular edges that are designed to grip ice and snow.

 Because of this, an all-terrain tire may not work as well in deep snowy conditions.
 Let’s take the Michelin X-Ice Snow that’s a winter tire specifically meant for 4WD vehicles.
 This tire has a soft rubber compound that provides optimal grip in cold weather.
-It will also have far better performance in snow or wet weather situations than an all-terrain tire. undefined
+It will also have far better performance in snow or wet weather situations than an all-terrain tire.

 Rear-wheel drive and front-wheel drive are the most common types of transmission systems that cars have.
 If your car has these systems, you’re probably wondering: Will snow or winter tires even help me?